Herefordshire Safeguarding Children Board

 Local Safeguarding Children Boards are governed by the statutory guidance Working Together to Safeguard Children.
 In order to understand the needs of Herefordshire in the way undertake our responsibilities the Board uses Understanding Herefordshire, while inputting into its development as a needs assessment as appropriate.

 In order to understand our progress as a Board we assess our performance and the state of safeguarding in Herefordshire during the previous year in our Annual Report and use this knowledge in our Business Planning for the current year.
-Click to view the HSCB Business Plan, 2014-15 Annual Report 2015-16 Annual Report and 2016-17 Annual Report.
+Click to view the HSCB Business Plan, and 2017-18 Annual Report.

 The Vision of HSCB is that children and young people in Herefordshire grow up in an environment in which their well-being needs are met and they are safe from harm.